crypto101/book/src/key-exchange.rst

 One of the benefits of the elliptic curve Diffie-Hellman variant is that the required key size is much, much smaller than the variant based on the discrete log problem.
-This is because the fastest algorithms for breaking the discrete log problem have a larger asymptotic complexity than their elliptic curve variants.
+This is because the fastest algorithms for breaking the elliptic curve discrete log problem have a larger asymptotic complexity than the non-elliptic variants.
 For example, the number field sieve for discrete logarithms, a state of the art algorithm for attacking discrete logarithm-based Diffie-Hellman, has time complexity: